 This refers to a genuine lack of awareness that another department is interested in one's area of work or is undertaking initiatives similar to one's own.
-This may be due to lack of skills or to more profound reasons.
+This may be due to a lack of skills or to more profound reasons.
 Given the complexity of many policy areas, there are potential overlaps among policy areas but many of these are not obvious.
+However, this lack of understanding of overlapping objectives or goals may reduce efficiency in achieving desired outcomes.
+For example, sustainable poverty reduction can only be achieved after addressing gender inequality, a major driver of poverty.
+Addressing women's and girls' multidimensional vulnerabilities and gender-specific risks also requires multisectoral policies and integrated programmes.
+Similarly, investment in disability-inclusive planning - such as inclusive education and health services, accessible infrastructure and communication - is required to maximise the outcomes of social protection such as reducing poverty and increasing labour force participation and productivity.